Acrylic on vinyl

 Painting: the seat of virtue

-The painting shows a woman at the summit of her sexual maturity contemplating Time.
-There is a decision to be made: Is the Sun on the horizon the sunset of her youth?
-Or, is it the empowering dawn of an era of sexual freedom and exploration?
+The painting shows a middle-aged woman at the summit of her sexual vitality facing Time.
+She has a choice to make: Does the Sun on the horizon mark the end of her youthful days?
+Or is it the empowering dawn of renewed sexual freedom and discoveries?

 This painting is almost puerile.
-However, looking puerile is not detracting because it makes the painting look more natural and spontaneous.
+However, looking puerile does not detract because it makes the painting look more natural and spontaneous.
 The word puerile reminds me of Cupid, the libidinous god of love depicted as a child.
 He walked around playfully and joyfully striking subjects with his arrows regardless of peoples’ rational choices.
-I hope this painting and its flaws strike people as cupid did.
+I hope this painting and its flaws strike people as Cupid did.
 Regardless, people will see this painting in different ways as diverse people experience love and libido, or an erotic dream, in diverse ways.

 Her name was Violet.
 She was blond and her body hair was golden.
 She had enormous breasts and her soul shone like the sun of a world in which women do not need the approval of any man to feel beautiful and be free.
 That is why she always comes to my mind in the shape of the Tree of Golden Apples in the Garden of the Hesperides.
 The gold color is an expression of her blond hair and her value as a free-minded woman and an amazing sexual partner.

 In most versions of the myth, the Hesperides are said to be a triad.
 They are the goddesses of the sunset, daughters of Hesperus (The Evening star).
-This is the portrait of Violet, a luminous garden in the sunset of life carrying her breasts and her free mind as the tree in the garden of the Hesperides carried golden apples.
-She celebrates her wisdom and experience while both become increasingly sweeter with aging.
+This is the portrait of Violet, a luminous garden in the sunset of life carrying her libido and her free mind as the tree in the Garden of the Hesperides carried golden apples.
+She celebrates her wisdom as it becomes more mature and richer with aging.

 Jesus says in the biblical verse (King James version):